seapoe1809/Health_server/README.md

 c) PDF's and JPGS on mobile: 'UPLOAD' (+) icon on the Darnahi server and follow instructions to upload to your server.

-d) Tips are in 'INFORMATION' card of server.
+d) Tips are in 'SETTINGS' (gearwheel) card of server.

 e)  The default username password: ADMIN 'health' and USER1 'wellness'.
-You could change it 'Information' card if you wish.
+You could change it 'SETTINGS' (gearwheel) card if you wish.
 For Grafana is user:'admin', password:'health'.

 f) Update Chartit with your basic demographic information that is stored in FHIR R4 format